sartra/React-Starter-2.0/README.md

  2. `npm install`

  Upon very first installation, the postinstall command in the package.json will build a bundle.js file for you, and insert it into the dist folder.
-The components folder contains a few small sample components to show you how things are connected together.
-Feel free to delete/modify the files as needed for your project.

 ## Running ##

-- `npm run dev` (Hot Reload Dev Environment)
+- `npm run devHot` (Hot reload with webpack dev server)
+- `npm runDevWatch` (Continuously builds new bundle, but no hot reload/webpack dev server)
 - `npm start` (Normal)
+- `npm run prod` (Prepare for production)

 You need to run `npm run build` to apply changes to your 'dist' folders bundle.js if you are not using the dev server.